dell/csm-docs/content/docs/resiliency/release/_index.md

 ## Release Notes - CSM Resiliency 1.2.0

-- Added support for PowerScale CSI Driver.
+- Support for CSI Driver for PowerScale.
 - Support for node taint when driver pod is unhealthy

 ### New Features/Changes

 - Resiliency protection on driver node pods, see [CSI node failure protection](https://github.com/dell/csm/issues/145).
-- Resiliency support for CSI Driver PowerScale, see [Support for CSI Driver PowerScale](https://github.com/dell/csm/issues/262).
+- Resiliency support for CSI Driver for PowerScale, see [CSI Driver for PowerScale](https://github.com/dell/csm/issues/262).

 ### Fixed Issues